TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Dockstarter.md

 !!! note

-    I'm using the default paths in this example, and will keep the other paths unchanged so nothing will break if you make a mistake.
+    I'm using the default paths in this example, and will keep the other paths unchanged, so nothing will break if you make a mistake.

 ## Folder Structure

 We're going to use a mounted drive that we're going to use as storage for downloads and your media.
-In this example the mounted drive will be mounted to `/mnt/` with the following folder structure.
+In this example, the mounted drive will be mounted to `/mnt/` with the following folder structure.

 ```none
 storage